-Since 2006, we have been creating original performances that have taken place in cosy cafés, an artificial ski-slope, high end and some lower-end hotel rooms, anonymous self-storage buildings and sweaty leisure centres...
+Since 2006, we have been creating original performances that have taken place in cosy cafés, an artificial ski-slope, hotel rooms, anonymous self-storage buildings and sweaty leisure centres...
 The list goes on.
 We've had the pleasure of performing across the UK and at brilliant international festivals.
 Creating performances for everyday spaces means that we have the chance to meet new people all the time, to be inspired by stories we wouldn’t otherwise hear, and invite people who might not otherwise, to go on a theatrical journey with us.
+We experiment with digital storytelling to make surprising experiences for screens.

 "Immense care is taken to create a feeling of intimacy.
 Under Daphna Attias’s direction, Terry treads around tables, his live monologue gently filtering into our ears."